 According to our experience, the average cart abandonment rate is 69.57%.
 How to optimize the checkout process so that visitors do not leave?
-In this article, you will find step-by-step instructions, real-life examples, and practical tips on designing a checkout page from Denis Studennikov, Head of the UX/UI department at Turum-burum studio, which will help reduce the bounce rate and increase the conversion of an online store.
+In this article, you will find ecommerce checkout best practices, real-life examples, and practical tips on designing a checkout page from Denis Studennikov, Head of the UX/UI department at Turum-burum studio.
+These recommendations will help reduce the bounce rate and increase the conversion of an online store.

 Step 1.
-Analyze each stage of the sales funnel
+Analyze each step of sales funnel

-Sales funnel analysis is a good way to identify bottlenecks and stages of the order placement process where users leave most often.
+Sales funnel analysis is a good way to identify the drawbacks of the order placement stages where users leave most often.
 And website checkout is the best place to start, because if people leave at this point, your online store loses the most interested customers.
-Thus, it is worth finding out what exactly prevented them from completing the purchase.
+Thus, it is important to find what exactly prevented them from completing the purchase.

 Results of the Intertop visitor survey